What are CSB/SJU Micro-Internships?

 How would an organization create and recruit a CSB/SJU Micro-Intern?

 CSB/SJU Micro-Internships should be posted to Handshake.
-We've even created a video tutorial outlining how to do this!
+We've even created a video tutorial outlining how to do this, as well as sample position descriptions you can use as a starting point for your organization!
 Be sure to include “CSB/SJU Micro-Internship” in the title of the position you post, so students can find these important projects.
 XPD staff and others campus champions will encourage students to search for these projects using “CSB/SJU Micro-Internship” as a keyword.
 CSB/SJU Micro-Internship hosts are encouraged to vet student applications and follow standard hiring processes established by the organization.
 Hosts can create applications in Handshake, through their company profile, to help them find the right student for their project.
 A resume and cover letter or brief essay are encouraged to help hosts determine the best candidate with related skills and interests.

 Project Tips for Micro-Internship Hosts: As you consider what projects you could transform into a remote or virtual micro-internships at your company, please consider the following project examples.